moby/moby/docs/reference/api/docker_remote_api_v1.25.md

 **Query parameters**:

--   **force** - 1/True/true or 0/False/false, Force remove an active node.
+-   **force** - 1/True/true or 0/False/false, Force remove a node from the swarm.
         Default `false`.

 **Status codes**: